angular/angular/guides/creating-a-custom-stepper-using-the-cdk-stepper.md

 ## Using our new custom stepper component

 Now we are ready to use our new custom stepper component and fill it with steps.
-Therefore we can, for example, add it to our `app.component.html` and define some steps:
+Therefore, we can, for example, add it to our `app.component.html` and define some steps:

 **app.component.html**